top of page

 3 - They did note the revenue discrepancy noted above.

-The PUC's final Opinion and Order
+Outcome #2 - The PUC's Final Opinion & Order

 The PUC Commissioners essentially accepted the Recommended Decision with only trivial changes.
 They did confirm the two major issues: